 Engages with operational management in determining the annual budget and monitoring expenditure against this budget.

-Determining and approving an appropriate accounting system.
+Determines, approves and maintains oversight of an appropriate accounting system.

 Reviews and appropriately manages conflicts of interest.

-Ensuring that the necessary records and notification of relevant changes are provided to list bodies, e.g., Office of the Registrar of Indigenous Corporations, Australian Charities and Not-for-profit Commission, Australian Taxation Office.
+Ensures the necessary records and notifications of relevant changes are provided to list bodies, e.g., Office of the Registrar of Indigenous Corporations, Australian Charities and Not-for-profit Commission, Australian Taxation Office.

 Each governance body member is responsible for:

-Reviewing the organisation’s financial records and assuring themselves of the organisation’s solvency or raising the risk of insolvency and engaging with the governance body and management to determine appropriate actions.
+Reviewing the organisation’s current financial records and assuring themselves of the organisation’s solvency or raising the risk of insolvency and engaging with the governance body and management to determine appropriate actions, as appropriate.

 Proactively identifying other issues in the organisation’s financial management or controls.